Point Lookout: a free weekly publication of Chaco Canyon Consulting

 a subordinate of someone who uses indirect threats as a management or negotiation technique is risky.
 First, credibility is an issue.
 Is the threat real?
 Can it be confirmed?
 Is it really true that nothing can be done about the threatened consequences?
 Working for someone who manufactures or misrepresents facts isn't a good place to be.

 Second, the indirectness suggests a self-image of weakness on the part of the threatener, which often accompanies actual political weakness.
 The threatener's organization is thus a ripe target for those peers of the threatener bent on advancing their own status by acquiring or wrecking their peers' organizations.
 Consider moving on, internally or externally, but soon.
 If you're likely to have a new boss in the near future, it might be better to choose one yourself than to have one chosen for you.
-First in this series Go to top Top Next issue: TINOs: Teams in Name Only Next Issue
+Responding to Threats: I First issue in this series Go to top Top Next issue: TINOs: Teams in Name Only Next Issue

 101 Tips for Targets of Workplace BulliesIs a workplace bully targeting you?
 Do you know what to do to end the bullying?
 Workplace bullying is so widespread that a 2014 survey indicated that 27% of American workers have experienced bullying firsthand, that 21% have witnessed it, and that 72% are aware that bullying happens.
 Yet, there are few laws to protect workers from bullies, and bullying is not a crime in most jurisdictions.
 101 Tips for Targets of Workplace Bullies is filled with the insights targets of bullying need to find a way to survive, and then to finally end the bullying.
 Also available at Apple's iTunes store!
 Just .
 Order Now!